+Approximately 90 million Americans now suffer from some type of sleep disturbance.
 Rejuvenating sleep is an extremely important and fundamental part of feeling great and healthy.
 Unfortunately, too many of us are plagued with insomnia and miss out on sleep’s wonderful healing properties.
+You’ll become more inflamed and more insulin resistant simply by getting 6 hours of sleep or less.
+Your immune system will also suffer significantly if you don’t get enough sleep making you more prone to colds and the flu.
 This article will explain what you can do (and what you should avoid) to naturally cure insomnia at home.

 Avoid watching television before you go to bed as this can disrupt your sleep.
+Watching the news can trigger negative emotions such as fear, anger, and frustration which will raise cortisol and adrenaline.
 Avoid intense movies or reading material as this can stimulate your adrenals which will keep you awake.
+Read some light fiction or learn something that is easy to understand and pleasurable.

 Your bedroom should be completely pitch-black.
 No clock radio, lights or outside light of any kind should be in your sleep space.
-Even though your eyes are closed, your brain is still receiving light stimuli through your eyelids which can reduce melatonin levels.
+Even though your eyes are closed, your brain is still receiving light stimuli through your eyelids and your skin which can reduce melatonin levels.
 To illustrate this, try looking directly into the sun or a bright light with your eyes closed and you’ll see a small amount of light coming through.
+Even if you wear a sleep mask, your skin still responds to light of all types.

 Try writing down what you need to do the next day in the evening.
 This helps to clear your mind because now you know exactly what you need to do the next day and you can put it to rest.